 Traffic Management Gateway CH Receiver

+Note, anomaly detection will continue to be enforced by the DCC as captured in the SD4.4.15 specification.

 IPV6/UDP RECEIVER SERVICES (OFFLOADER)

 FUNCTIONAL

 This service is hosted on the Service Edge and is responsible for the receipt of data traffic across Telefónica’s radio and core network.
 Data will be ingested into the event hub for translation and downstream processing.